 It is important to recognize that dealing with disruptive or distressed students can be psychologically and emotionally difficult.
 It may be helpful for faculty to discuss these issues with a colleague or supervisor or to seek professional stress debriefing assistance through the university’s Employee Assistance Program.
 More information is available at the UNLV Benefits Office, 702-895-3504.

 Faculty and staff also have access to TAO Connect.
-The CDC also provides resources for coping with the pandemic.

 Human Resource recently launched an online work-life space where faculty and staff can find support for achieving professional and personal balance and growth.
 Programs and services include low-cost health and wellness options, professional development opportunities, employee engagement groups, and more.